-Cobia Fishing and Boat Charters in Hilton Head, SC
+Cobia Fishing Charters in Hilton Head, South Carolina

 Hilton Head has one of the greatest cobia runs anywhere on the eastern seaboard.
 These powerful fish move into our area during the late spring and the action gets red hot by mid May.
 We will continue to catch these fish well into early September but it does get to be more spotty as we get further into summer.
 The main reason that cobia flood the waters around Hilton head Island is simple… they are here to spawn.
 Though you will find good numbers of single fish, many of the fish will be in pairs or small pods.
 The larger fish (those over 35 pounds) are generally females and the smaller fish are the males.

 Of all of the ways to catch a cobia here in the Hilton Head area I really enjoy sight fishing for them.
 You generally need calm conditions to see the cobia cruising on the surface, but when things come together it is a real blast!
 Cobia are pretty bold creatures and will come right to the surface and cruise along as if they own the sea.
 When we find them there are a lot of tactics to get them to eat, but my favorite is to break out the fly rod and strip one right by their nose… if done properly it almost always results in a hard strike and a down and dirty battle.
 Spinning rods work well too and there are many different lures and natural baits that work well with a cruising cobia, but the key is a good presentation.
 Donking the fish up side of the head generally does not get it done.